 When you’re able to get healthy turf thriving your thick lawn will help choke out some of those undesirable weeds.
 Focusing on thickening up your healthy turf is generally the better approach as opposed to killing off everything in your lawn and starting from scratch.
 In most cases, we can make a thinned out lawn with lots of weeds look much better by focusing on improving the overall health of the lawn.

-7. Surface Insects
+7. Lawn Insects

 Lawn insects are another common culprit behind lawn problems.
 One type of insect is those that feed at the surface, munching on grass blades until they’ve caused serious damage.
 In Alexandria and Arlington, VA, two common surface-feeding insects include chinch bugs and sod webworms.